Lord of the World: Papal statements

-On February 8, 1992, Cardinal Joseph Ratzinger criticized U. S. President George H. W. Bush's recent speech calling for "a New World Order" in a speech of his own at the Università Cattolica del Sacro Cuore.
-In his discourse, the future Pope explained that Monsignor Benson's novel described "a similar unified civilization and its power to destroy the spirit.
+On February 8, 1992, Cardinal Joseph Ratzinger criticised U. S. President George H. W. Bush's recent speech calling for "a New World Order" in a speech of his own at the Università Cattolica del Sacro Cuore.
+In his discourse, the future Pope explained that Benson's novel described "a similar unified civilization and its power to destroy the spirit.
 The anti-Christ is represented as the great carrier of peace in a similar new world order."

 Cardinal Ratzinger proceeded to quote from Pope Benedict XV's 1920 encyclical Bonum sane: "The coming of a world state is longed for, by all the worst and most distorted elements.
 This state, based on the principles of absolute equality of men and a community of possessions, would banish all national loyalties.
 In it no acknowledgement would be made of the authority of a father over his children, or of God over human society.
 If these ideas are put into practice, there will inevitably follow a reign of unheard-of terror."

 In a sermon in November, 2013, Pope Francis praised Lord of the World as depicting "the spirit of the world which leads to apostasy almost as if it were a prophecy."

 In early 2015, Pope Francis further revealed Benson's influence upon his thinking, speaking to a plane load of reporters.
-At first apologizing for making "a commercial", Pope Francis further praised Lord of the World, despite its being "a bit heavy at the beginning".
+At first apologising for making "a commercial", Pope Francis further praised Lord of the World, despite its being "a bit heavy at the beginning".
 Pope Francis elaborated, "It is a book that, at that time, the writer had seen this drama of ideological colonization and wrote that book...
 I advise you to read it.
 Reading it, you'll understand well what I mean by ideological colonization."

-In March 2023, Pope Francis again mentioned that he "always recommends" Lord of the World during an interview with the Argentinian newspaper La Nación.
+In March 2023, Pope Francis again mentioned that he "always recommends" Lord of the World during an interview with the Argentine newspaper La Nación.
 He referenced the book within the context of "ideological colonization" and in response to a question about non-binary gender options appearing on government forms, saying that such a phenomenon reminded him of the Benson's "futuristic" world, “in which differences are disappearing and everything is the same, everything is uniform, a single leader of the whole world.”

+Before his papacy, Pope Leo XIV mentioned the book and said, "It has a numbers of interesting passages which give food for thought, in terms of the world we are living in."